sgarcia0206/comp122-f23/format-encodings/notes_09_27.md

      - general questions about exam and assignments
      - binary addition?
      - last question on question:
-       - the one with rval, lval, and the memory represention
+       - the one with rval, lval, and the memory represention?
-     - where in the three layers
+     - where in the three layers is the user payload sent?

    * T/R @ 9:00 am
+     - SOF: Start of Frame: clarification
+     - Mapping and Functions slide: review

 ---